 In this Issue...

-01/27/2021 - 5:00PMWhat: Peter Sís will discuss his book Nicky & Vera: A Quiet Hero of the Holocaust and the Children He Rescued.
+05/18/2021 - 7:00PMWhat: We are THRILLED to launch Emiko Jean's new novel Tokyo Ever After.
+She will appear in conversation with David Yoon to celebrate the release of her novel.
 This event is free to attend, but registration is required.
 You can register for the event here.
 Once you register, you will receive an invitation to join the event.
-NOTE: Because this is a virtual event that will be hosted on Zoom, you will need access a computer or other device that is capable of accessing the internet at a sufficient bandwidth...
+NOTE: Because this is a virtual event that will be hosted on Zoom, you will need access a computer or other device that is capable of accessing...

 Mental Floss highlighted "12 notable English language mistakes."

 Merriam-Webster explained "how to use word division dots and syllable hyphens."